fmi/java-course/03-oop-in-java-ii/lab/README.md

 	 * @throws IllegalArgumentException if the subjects are missing or null, or maximumSlackTime/semesterDuration are not positive integers
 	 * @throws DisappointmentException if you cannot make grandma happy.
 	 *
-	 * @return number of procrastination days available */ int calculateJarCount(UniversitySubject[] subjects, int maximumSlackTime, int semesterDuration);
+	 * @return the number of jars grandma sends that are needed for survival */ int calculateJarCount(UniversitySubject[] subjects, int maximumSlackTime, int semesterDuration);
 }